 by: Sarah Ottow, Confianza Founder, Director & Lead Coach

 This article is an overview of how to prioritize an issue, or problem of practice, on which to conduct inquiry-based change through a student-centered, educator driven process.
 In Confianza's work with change agents in schools, we use our structured, inquiry-based Action Cycle process to Ask, Analyze, Act and Assess around a specific issue of concern.
-Our Action Cycle Guide for Implementing Equity, Language & Literacy Practices will be available for purchase during the 2018-2019 school year.
-You can also participate in our facilitated Ambassadors for Equity, Language & Literacy Program with a Certified Confianza Coach or request a consultation for a full Professional Learning Partnership for your school or district.
-Inquire here for more information.
+Our Action Cycle Guide for Implementing Equity, Language & Literacy Practices is now available for purchase.
+You can also participate in our facilitated Confianza Cafe with a Certified Confianza Coach.
+See our set of professional learning offering options.

 "You have to act as if it were possible to radically transform the world.
 And you have to do it all the time" -Angela Davis